obreitwi/asfa/README.md

 #### Clean

-Remove the file from remote site via index (negative indices need to be sepearated by `--`):
+Remove the file from remote site via index (negative indices _no longer_ need to be sepearated by `--`):

 ![][gif-clean]
 ![][gif-clean-signed]